amarbv2002/amarbv2002/README.md

 Building a digital agency that combines development, marketing, branding, and automation to help businesses grow through scalable digital systems.

-### LearnyHive

-**Co-Founder & CTO**

-Leading technology, product development, and growth initiatives for an education platform serving thousands of engineering students.

 ---

 ## What I Work On